Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 **In nonviolent communication the focus of our attention is on needs.**

-> We want people to see how their behavior affects human needs, whether it fulfills their own needs or does, whether it fulfills other's needs or not.
-It's when we are connected in this way to what everyone is needing that we have the greatest chance of finding ways of getting everybody's needs met.
-But when any criticism gets into the dialogue, any words that imply wrong, bad, stupid, etc. Instead of ending and compassionate giving, were far more likely to end in alienation, wars, etc.
+> We want people to see how their behavior affects human needs, whether it fulfills their own needs or not, whether it fulfills other's needs or not.
+It's when we are connected, in this way, to what everyone is needing that we have the greatest chance of finding ways of getting everybody's needs met.

-After we have made clear expressions of what's alive in us, namely what we're observing what we're feeling what we're needing.
+When any criticism gets into the dialogue, any words that imply wrong, bad, stupid, etc. Instead of ending and compassionate giving, were far more likely to end in alienation, wars, etc.

-#### If our need is not getting met, then we need to end on a clear request.
+**After we have made clear expressions of what's alive in us, namely what we're observing, what we're feeling, what we're needing, if our need is not getting met, then we need to end on a clear request.**

 *This request needs to make explicit what response we're wanting from the person we're speaking with at this moment.*

 For example, a teacher gave me this real example from her classroom.
 She told me that a boy had been tapping on his desk while she was talking, and this was disrupting her.

-She told me that, Marshall, you know, I did just what you taught us to do in the other sessions, I told him, that when I hear you tapping on the desk, I feel frustrated, because I have a need to communicate with the students right now, and this is making it hard for me.
+She told me, Marshall, I did just what you taught us to do in the other sessions.
+I told him that when I hear you tapping on the desk, I feel frustrated, because I have a need to communicate with the students right now, and this is making it hard for me.

 Well, *she had done a very good job of expressing what she was observing, feeling and needing*.
 But notice, *she didn't say what she wants*.

 I said, I don't hear a request in there.
-She said, I did, that's right.
+She said, that's right.
 I forgot, I did make a request.

 I said, What was the request?